 LSP-1 and LSP-2 are connected by a 74.2m-long bridge.
 The bridge was assembled in August 2009, marking the completion of work on the offshore facility.

-Floating storage unit
+Floating storage unit and oil supply facility

 The storage unit lies 58km away from the production platform, outside the ice zone of the Caspian Sea.
 It is connected to the IRP-1 via a subsea pipeline.
-The unit has deadweight of 28,000t and was built in Baku.
+The unit has a deadweight of 28,000t and was built in Baku.